flybywiresim/aircraft/fbw-common/src/wasm/extra-backend/README.md

 ##### DataDefinitionVariable (Custom SimObjects)
-The DataDefinitionVariable is a variable which is mapped to a custom data struct and a SimObject which can be defined by adding separate data definitions for single sim variables (objects) to a container of data definitions (custom SimObject).
+The DataDefinitionVariable is a variable which is mapped to a custom data struct and a SimObject which can be defined by adding separate data definitions for single sim variables to a container of data definitions.

-It requires a local data struct as a template type which is used to hold the data.
+It requires a local data struct as a template type which is then used to hold the data.

 The class is based on ManagedDataObjectBase and therefore supports auto reading and writing of the data to the sim.
 It also supports using the SIMCONNECT_PERIOD flags to update the